-The Agency shall have the right to make inspections as provided for in articles 71-82.
+Article 70.
+GENERAL PROVISIONS.
+The Agency shall have the right to make inspections as provided for in Articles 71-82.

-Purposes of inspections
+PURPOSES OF INSPECTIONS

-The Agency may make ad hoc inspections in order to:

-- (a) Verify the information contained in the initial report on the nuclear material subject to safeguards under this Agreement; - (b) Identify and verify changes in the situation which have occurred since the date of the initial report; and - (c) Identify, and if possible verify the quantity and composition of, nuclear material in accordance with articles 93 and 96, before its transfer out of or upon its transfer into Switzerland.

-The Agency may make routine inspections in order to:

-- (a) Verify that reports are consistent with records; - (b) Verify the location, identity, quantity and composition of all nuclear material subject to safeguards under this Agreement; and - (c) Verify information on the possible causes of material unaccounted for, shipper/receiver differences and uncertainties in the book inventory.

-Subject to the procedures laid down in article 77, the Agency may make special inspections:

-- (a) In order to verify the information contained in special reports; or - (b) If the Agency considers that information made available by Switzerland including explanations from Switzerland and information obtained from routine inspections is not adequate for the Agency to fulfil its responsibilities under this Agreement.
+- Article 71.
+The Agency may make ad hoc inspections in order to: - (a) Verify the information contained in the initial report on the nuclear material subject to safeguards under this Agreement; - (b) Identify and verify changes in the situation which have occurred since the date of the initial report; and - (c) Identify and if possible verify the quantity and composition of nuclear material in accordance with Articles 93 and 96, before its transfer out of or upon its transfer into Egypt. - Article 72.
+The Agency may make routine inspections in order to: - (a) Verify that reports are consistent with records; - (b) Verify the location, identity, quantity and composition of all nuclear material subject to safeguards under this Agreement; and - (c) Verify information on the possible causes of material unaccounted for, shipper/receiver differences and uncertainties in the book inventory. - Article 73.
+Subject to the procedures laid down in Article 77, the Agency may make special inspections: - (a) In order to verify the information contained in special reports; or - (b) If the Agency considers that information made available by Egypt including explanations from Egypt and information obtained from routine inspections, is not adequate for the Agency to fulfil its responsibilities under this Agreement.

-An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in articles 78-82 or involves access to information or locations in addition to the access specified in article 76 for ad hoc and routine inspections, or both.
+An inspection shall be deemed to be special when it is either additional to the routine inspection effort provided for in Articles 78-82 or involves access to information or locations in addition to the access specified in Article 76 for ad hoc and routine inspections, or both.